kiliman/rmx-cli/README.md

 file is also created to ensure that only valid IDs are used.
 It also exports the `href` of the sprite file to use in the Remix `links` export.

+> NOTE: You can color your icons using `className`, eg. `text-blue-500`.
+However,
+> when generating the SVG sprite, the tool needs to know if the icon should be treated
+> as _solid_ or _outline_.
+To handle solid icons, the folder must be either named `solid`
+> or add an empty file named `solid` where the _.svg_ files are located.

 ```bash
 npx rmx-cli svg-sprite <ROOT_FOLDER> <OUTPUT_FOLDER>
 ```

 ### Usage

+_Example:_

 ```bash
 npx rmx-cli svg-sprite assets/svg app/components/icons